schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ## Conclusion
 I hope that you found this useful or at least interesting.
-Please download, clone or fork the [source code] (https://github.com/schellingerhout/sieve-of-eratosthenes-delphi).
+Please download, clone or fork the [source code](https://github.com/schellingerhout/sieve-of-eratosthenes-delphi).